 Concealer is a great makeup product in your makeup bag as it can help cover up imperfections and even out your skin tone.

-There are many different types of concealers available, so choosing the right one for your skin type is essential.
+Many different types of concealers are available, so choosing the right one for your skin type is essential.

 Liquid concealers are the most popular as they’re easy to use and offer great coverage.